sassansh/Dictionary/README.md

 2. Open the project in IntelliJ.

-3. Top open the GUI, Run: `ca.ubc.cs317.dict.ui.DictionaryMain`
+3. To open the GUI, Run: `ca.ubc.cs317.dict.ui.DictionaryMain`

 ## Assignment Description 📚